trsong/trsong.github.io/_posts/2021-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Apr 6, 2021 \[Medium\] Minimum Number of Boats to Save Population
+---
+> **Question:** An imminent hurricane threatens the coastal town of Codeville.
+If at most two people can fit in a rescue boat, and the maximum weight limit for a given boat is k, determine how many boats will be needed to save everyone.
+>
+> For example, given a population with weights `[100, 200, 150, 80]` and a boat limit of `200`, the smallest number of boats required will be three.

 ### Apr 5, 2021 \[Medium\] Merge K Sorted Lists
 ---
 > **Question:** Given k sorted singly linked lists, write a function to merge all the lists into one sorted singly linked list.